2DegreesInvesting/r2dii.climate.stress.test/README.md

 of risks

   - Transition Risk
-  - Litigation Risk It will be extended to also cover
+  - Litigation Risk
-  - Physical Risk
+  - Physical Risk (future extension)

 The methods for all of these are currently in the development phase, meaning there are likely going to be changes to the calculations in